5.1 Requirement for Contracting

 5.9 Invention Reporting, Election of Title, Patent Application Filing, and Patents

-In accordance with the SBIR/STTR Policy Directive, the Federal Government may transfer title to property provided by the SBIR Participating Agency to the awardee or acquired by the awardee for the purpose of fulfilling the contract, where such transfer would be more cost effective than recovery of the property.
+In accordance with the SBIR/STTR Policy Directive, the Federal Government may transfer title to the property provided by the SBIR Participating Agency to the awardee or acquired by the awardee for the purpose of fulfilling the contract, where such transfer would be more cost-effective than recovery of the property.

-If an award is made pursuant to a complete proposal package submitted under a SBIR solicitation, the firm will be required to certify with every invoice that it has not previously been paid nor is currently being paid for essentially equivalent work by any agency of the Federal Government.
+If an award is made pursuant to a proposal or completed proposal package submitted under an SBIR solicitation, the firm will be required to certify with every invoice that it has not previously been paid nor is currently being paid for essentially equivalent work by any agency of the Federal Government.
 Failure to report essentially equivalent or duplicate efforts can lead to the termination of contracts and/or civil or criminal penalties.